pletzer/firstStepsInViz/README.md

 but neglected to attach data to the grid.
 There are two types of data: __point__ data and __cell__ data.
 Point data belong the grid nodes whereas cell data associate to grid cells.

-To set the point data use
+To set the point data use:
 ```python
 grid.GetPointData().SetScalars(data)
 ```